chen-yifu/CNN-Melanoma-Model/README.md

 # Using Convolutional Neural Networks to classify dermoscopy images

-A final project for the "CS221 - Artificial Intelligence" course at Stanford.
+A final project report for the "CS221 - Artificial Intelligence" course at Stanford.

+Please see the research paper for more details.

 ![width=20cm](images/CS221_Report.jpg)
 ![width=20cm](images/CS221_Report2.jpg)